trampgeek/moodle-qtype_coderunner/Readme.md

 ### The Html UI

 The HTML UI plug-in replaces the answer box with custom HTML provided by the question author.
-The HTML can include JavaScript in `<script>` elements.

-The serialisation of that HTML, which is what is copied back into the textarea for submissions as the answer, is a JSON object.
-The fields of that object are the names of all author-supplied HTML elements with a class 'coderunner-ui-element';
-all such objects are expected to have a 'name' attribute as well.
-The associated field values are lists.
+The HTML will usually include data entry fields such as html input and text area elements and it is the values that the user enters into these fields that constitutes the student answer.
+The HTML can also include JavaScript in `<script>` elements.
+Although very powerful, the mechanism is complex and there are several pitfalls.
+Caveat emptor!

+When the answer is submitted by the student, the UI extracts the values of all UI elements within the HTML that have the class 'coderunner-ui-element'.
+Each such element
+is expected to have a 'name' attribute as well and (name, value) pairs of all such elements are used to construct a single JSON object which is copied into the underlying textarea answerbox and returned as the answer.
+Since multiple UI elements can have the same name, the values in the JSON represention of the answer are always lists.
 Each list contains all the values, in document order, of the results of calling the jquery val() method in turn on each of the UI elements with that name.
 This means that at least input, select and textarea